deadratfink/jy-transform/README.md

 Options:
   -o, --origin [STRING]  The origin type of INPUT-FILE: [ js | json | yaml ].
 (Default is if not given, the type is tried to be inferred from the extension of source path, else it is 'yaml')
   -t, --target [STRING]  The target type of OUTPUT-FILE: [ js | json | yaml ].
 (Default is if not given, the type is tried to be inferred from the extension of destination path, else it is 'js')
-  -i, --indent [NUMBER]  The indention for pretty-print: 1 - 8.
+  -i, --indent [NUMBER]  The indentation for pretty-print: 1 - 8.
 (Default is 4)
   -f, --force            Force overwriting of existing output files on write phase.
 When files are not overwritten (which is default),
                          then the next transformation with same output file name gets a consecutive number on the base file name, e.g. in case of foo.yaml it would be foo(1).yaml.